New technologies, use cases, applications and user experiences are

 Dimitri Warnez, Abu Ismail, Frank Oberhokamp, Cyril Caillaud

-used less space, less power, with an ecosystem that also included the
+offering a chip that used less space and less power with an ecosystem that

-operating system.
-With aligned hardware and software, the company was able to
+also included the operating system.
+With aligned hardware and software, NXP

-offer the highest grade of end-to-end security—a unique offer from a single
+was able to offer the highest grade of end-to-end security—a unique offer from

-supplier—and it got the attention of the mobile OEMs,” explains Frank.
-With a
+a single supplier—and it got the attention of the mobile OEMs," explains

-growing team of engineers, the NXP portfolio of convergence eSIMs expanded.
+Frank.
+With a growing team of engineers, the NXP portfolio of convergence

 SN110U, SN220N and their successors enable applications including secure mobile

 transit, payment and smart access.
-It offers 400 kb of device memory, and
+It offers 400 kb of device memory and every

-every profile that is loaded onto the UICC takes around 50 kb.
-So, there is
+profile that is loaded onto the UICC takes around 50 kb.
+This provides plenty

-plenty of space for multiple mobile network operator (MNO) profiles, with
+of space for multiple mobile network operator (MNO) profiles, with remote SIM

 Cyril Caillaud, Frank Oberhokamp, Abu Ismail, Dimitri Warnez